osg-htc/osdf-docs/docs/collaborators.md

     In this guide, you'll learn

     * how to login to the COmanage registry
-    * how to find the groups controlling your namespace
+    * how to find the groups that grant access to your namespace
     * how to give collaborators access to your namespace

 This guide is intended for users who manage a custom namespace in the OSDF,